rgambord/c99-doc/doc/sections/7/12/9/6/index.rst

 .. _9899_7.12.9.6p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.9.6p2>`

-:ref:`2 <9899_7.12.9.6p2>` The round functions round their argument to the nearest integer value in floating-point format, rounding halfway cases away from zero, regardless of the current rounding direction.
+The round functions round their argument to the nearest integer value in floating-point format, rounding halfway cases away from zero, regardless of the current rounding direction.

 .. rubric:: Returns

 .. _9899_7.12.9.6p3:

+.. container:: snum

+   :ref:`3 <9899_7.12.9.6p3>`

-:ref:`3 <9899_7.12.9.6p3>` The round functions return the rounded integer value.
+The round functions return the rounded integer value.